 According to “David O. Willis” in his book “Business Basics for Dentists”:

 Estimates have have put the total cost of sending a single bill at $16.00.

-Any agency which is charging $20 or less for an account ( 1 account = 5 contacts made to the debtor) is a good deal for you.
-The cost falls to almost $10 an account when higher number of accounts are purchased.
+Any agency which is charging $20 or less for an account ( 1 account = 5 letters) is a great deal for you.
+In-fact the cost falls to almost $12 an account when large number of accounts are purchased.